IslamAhmd95/python-practice-projects/11.sqlmodel/1.sqlmodel-basics/alembic_sqlmodel_setup.md

-## SQLAlchemy + Alembic Project Setup Guide
+## SQLModel + Alembic Project Setup Guide

-This is my personal starter guide to quickly spin up a new project using SQLAlchemy + Alembic.
+This is my personal starter guide to quickly spin up a new project using SQLModel + Alembic.
 I’ll follow these steps whenever I create a new project.